Why focus on culture transformation?

 RELATIONS® for Healthcare Transformation is the core solution of The Institute for Healthcare Excellence (IHE).
-It offers a sustainable approach for improving patient and employee satisfaction by providing peer-to-peer training in how to communicate effectively.
+It offers a sustainable approach for improving patient and employee satisfaction by providing peer-to-peer training in effective communication.
 The process begins by identifying physician and allied health leaders who are respected by their colleagues and who support the effort to rekindle relationship-based communication tools.
 Then, these leaders are trained to train their colleagues to improve their skills

 Does RELATIONS® for Healthcare Transformation training really work?